 Vaccination status is part of an individual’s confidential medical history.
 As such, most employers may not be able to compel employees to disclose personal medical information such as whether they have taken the vaccine.

 That being said, the test for disclosure of personal medical information is one of reasonableness and proportionality.
 As such, requesting this information is likely appropriate for workplaces where safety mandates such disclosure (e.g. health care).
 Certain employers with legitimate health concerns will still be entitled to ask employees if they have been vaccinated (e.g. processing plants where COVID-19 exposure has historically been high).
 However, the employee will likely be at liberty not to respond.
 In such cases, we recommend treating an employee that refused to disclose as having not taken the vaccine.
-We also do not recommend sharing information on the number of immunized employees at the workplace.
+We also do not recommend sharing specific information on the status of immunized employees at the workplace.
 This might become more clear with future orders from the PHO.
 Please see our previous article on privacy considerations here.

 Once an employee gets vaccinated should they still have to follow COVID protocols in the workplace?